All Episodes

 She's Secretary of State, but he's got all these czars that take care of the real important places in the world.

-Like he's got Richard Holebrook in the Middle East, he's got Biden landed in uh Iraq today.
+He's got Biden landed in Iraq today.

-But Hillary just doesn't have nothing to do.
+But Hillary, I have nothing to do.

-And these Clintonites are very they're very upset.
+And these Clintonites are very, they're very upset.

 So the Clintons really have been.